Race Name: | 80th Indianapolis 500 |

 Next: | 1997 |

-The race was surrounded by months of controversy.
-Most of the top teams and drivers in Indy car racing chose to boycott the race, protesting a perceived lockout of CART teams by the IRL.
-Rival teams effectively staged a "walkout" and instead scheduled a competing race the same day, the U.S. 500 at Michigan.
-The controversy and division surrounding the race became known in racing circles as "The Split".
 Participants in the 1996 Indy 500 included several familiar Indy car teams and owners such as A.J.
-Foyt, Dick Simon, Hemelgarn, and Menard.
-But top teams from CART including Penske, Ganassi, Newman/Haas, Rahal, and many others, were all at Michigan.
-There were also many new teams, some of which moved up from Indy Lights, AIS, or sports cars.
-Many of the drivers were inexperienced rookies from an obscure range of backgrounds, giving the impression of a field of replacement drivers.
-There was only one former Indy 500 winner in the field (Arie Luyendyk), but three former pole position winners entered.
-In addition, there were no former National Champions in the field for the first time since 1928.
+Foyt, Dick Simon, Hemelgarn, and Menard, along with many new teams, some of which moved up from Indy Lights, AIS, or sports cars.
+More than half of the appointed drivers were rookies, and some had an obscure range of backgrounds, giving the impression of a field of replacement drivers.
+There was only one former Indy 500 winner in the field (Arie Luyendyk), and three former pole position winners entered.
+In addition, there were no former national champions in the field for the first time since 1928.

-Media attention of the open wheel "Split" was highly critical going into the race, as a number of the IRL participants were ridiculed and the prestige of the Indianapolis 500 itself was brought into question.
+Media attention of the open wheel "split" was highly critical going into the race, as a number of the IRL participants were ridiculed and the prestige of the Indianapolis 500 itself was brought into question.
 The "split" embittered a significant portion of the fanbase, and journalist Robin Miller of The Indianapolis Star was among the most outspoken of critics.
 However, the race itself was found to be competitive and entertaining, while the rival U.S. 500 suffered a multi-car pile-up prior to the green flag.

 See also 1996 Indy Racing League season

-George blueprinted the new Indy Racing League as a lower-cost alternative to CART, with an emphasis on attracting American drivers, an all-oval schedule, and new cars with normally-aspirated, "production-based" engines.
-As a result, the Indy 500 would no longer be recognized on the CART calendar, and the machines currently used in the CART series would no longer be allowed at the Speedway starting in 1997.
-Furthermore, due to a planned "rules freeze", CART's 1996 model year chassis and engines would technically be prohibited as well.
+In the summer of 1994, George announced that the Indianapolis Motor Speedway would create its own series, the Indy Racing League, with the Indianapolis 500 as its centerpiece.
+George blueprinted the new series as a lower-cost alternative to CART, with an emphasis on attracting American grassroots drivers, an all-oval schedule, and new cars from 1997 with normally-aspirated, "production-based" engines, targeting a reduction in performance.
+As a result, the Indy 500 would no longer be recognized on the CART calendar, and machines used in the CART series would no longer be allowed at the Speedway starting in 1997.
+Furthermore, due to a planned "rules freeze", CART's 1996 model year chassis and engines were excluded as well.

 Throughout much of the summer and fall of 1995, CART teams in general were unhappy with the formation of the IRL.
 However, for the time being, they were still tentatively preparing to compete at Indy pending a reconciliation.
-In November 1995, Penske Racing (who failed to qualify at the 1995 race), and other CART teams participated in a private tire test at Indy.[4]
+Not interested in participating in the other IRL races, the CART teams were likely to be "Indy 500 only" entries.
+In November 1995, Penske Racing (who failed to qualify at the 1995 race), and other CART teams participated in a private tire test at Indy.[5]
 Meanwhile, rumors began circulating of a planned boycott, and a possible competing event.
+When invitations were sent out by the IRL management, all CART teams were included in the distribution.[6]
+[7]

 On December 18, 1995[8] CART teams, convinced they were being deliberately locked out from the 1996 Indy 500, and the victims of a "power grab" by Tony George, announced their intentions to boycott the event.
 They jointly announced plans for a new race, the Inaugural U.S. 500, to be held at Michigan International Speedway the same day.[9]

 The first entry list was published on April 15.
-The 27 entries that had run the first two rounds of the 1996 year were entered, including the #41 A.J.
-Foyt Enterprises entry, vacated after Mike Groff's exit, and the #45 Zunne Group Racing entry, driven by Beck Motorsports driver Robbie Buhl at Phoenix, while Eliseo Salazar came back to his regular #7 drive at Team Scandia.
+All 27 entries that had run the first two rounds of the 1996 year were entered, including the #41 A. J. Foyt Enterprises entry, vacated after Mike Groff's exit, and the #45 Zunne Group Racing entry, driven by Beck Motorsports driver Robbie Buhl at Phoenix, while Eliseo Salazar came back to his regular #7 drive at Team Scandia.
 Out of those 27 cars, only the #22 (Team Scandia) and the #96 (ABF Motorsports) were at-large entries.
-In the following weeks, Foyt signed Marco Greco to drive the #41 car, and Scandia entered Racin Gardner in the #90 car replacing Lyn St. James, who had faced budgetary issues.
+In the following weeks, Marco Greco reached a deal with Foyt to drive the #41 car, and Scandia entered Racin Gardner in the #90 car replacing Lyn St. James, who had faced budgetary issues.

 Apart from Groff and Davy Jones' entries, eight further at-large driver/car combinations were registered: Fermín Vélez and a later signing, Indy 500 sophomore Alessandro Zampedri, would drive additional entries for Team Scandia.
-Team Menard and Hemelgarn Racing fielded third cars for Mark Dismore, returning to the Speedway five years after his horrific crash in 1991, and Brad Murphey, and Beck Motorsports prepared a second car for Hideshi Matsuda.
+Team Menard and Hemelgarn Racing fielded third cars for Mark Dismore, returning to the Speedway five years after his horrific crash in 1991, and Brad Murphey, while Beck Motorsports prepared a second car for Hideshi Matsuda.
 Randy Tolsma was also signed by McCormack Motorsports, eventually falling under the Zunne Group Racing branding, Dan Drinan was entered with Loop Hole Racing and Scott Harrington entered his own car.
 EuroInternational, under their legal Osella USA name, and an outfit named Burns Motorsports also filled entries for Russ Wicks and Jeff Wood, but neither team appeared during the month.

 Entries that were not locked-in for the race.